June 4, 1993, derecho: Virginia and North Carolina

-Portions of southern Virginia and northern North Carolina suffered the most severe known damage from this derecho.
-The strong winds blew across the Appalachian mountains, and into farmland.
-This caused significant crop damage in these farmland areas, as well as toppling numerous trees in forests.
+Portions of southern Virginia and northern North Carolina suffered the most severe known damage from the derecho.
+The strong winds blew across the Appalachian Mountains and into farmland, causing significant crop damage and toppling numerous trees in forests.

-The derecho continued pushing eastward, and it eventually reached the Lynchburg, Virginia area, where the worst damage overall is reported.
+The derecho continued pushing eastward, reaching the Lynchburg, Virginia area, where the worst damage overall was reported.
 In Lynchburg, gusts of nearly 80 mph knocked over two church steeples, peeled back roofs and brick walls, damaged thousands of cars and toppled so many trees that power was cut to 95 percent of the city.
 At least 23 people were hurt by the falling trees, but no deaths were reported in the state.
 The damage in Lynchburg alone was estimated at $21 million at the time.

 The Governor of Virginia declared a state of emergency for this area due to the severe damage.